voteamerica/backend/nodeAppPostPg/ReadMe.md

 ### 5. Add the secure route within `server.register()`

 Follow the pattern of `server.route()` for path `/users/list`.

+That's it, the route is now ready to use for the operator page!

 ## Installation on linux - notes for deployment